kdubbels/kdubbels.github.io/drafts/2017-05-26-functional-pipeline-method-chain.markdown

 R.compose(R.contains(3), uniq);
 ```

 Now, what is the advantage to R.compose() over _.chain()?
-Arguably, readability is a factor but - and this is crucial! - for a mind trained to use a method chain over function composition, function composition does not necessarily offer greater readability.
+Arguably, readability is a factor but - and this is crucial! - for a mind trained to use a method chain over function composition, function composition may not necessarily offer greater readability.

 Afterword.